mysociety/popit/INSTALL.md

 ## MongoDB suggestion

-PopIt creates and destroys lots of MongoDB database during testing.
+PopIt creates and destroys lots of MongoDB databases during testing.
 To make this less disk intensive set the following in the MongoDB config file:

     noprealloc = true
     smallfiles = true